 Do you like to eat?
 But wait, what are you eating?
 Where did it come from?
 What's in it?
-This course is for the student who wants to explore the many facets of food including growing, cooking and EATING.
-Topics to be covered include nutrition, conventional versus organic agriculture, and food miles.
+This course is for the student who wants to explore the many facets of food including growing, cooking, and EATING.
+Topics to be covered include nutrition, conventional versus organic agriculture, and the systems in place for food production, distribution, and removal.
 This class focuses on sustainability and creating change, important themes to explore and experience for global citizenship in the 21st century.